 To simplify your interface, you can limit the appearance of the task pane from the Settings link in the Calendar tool.
 This link appears after the Calendar view modes.

-If you are having difficulty using Cobra Learning to complete your course work, consider seeking help from your organization’s disability services, or your assistive technology’s help documentation.
+If you are having difficulty using Cobra Learning to complete your course work, consider seeking help from Accessibility Services, or your assistive technology’s help documentation.

 - Assistive Technology There is a wealth of assistive technology products available to help people use computers and the internet.
 A few examples include: special keyboards and mice, speech recognition software, screen magnifiers, screen readers, and Braille displays.
 Investing the time to find the hardware and software that is right for you, and then learning how to use it effectively, is worthwhile.
 Take advantage of help documentation and tutorials to learn commands, shortcuts, frequent tasks, and special tips.